ltdev22/boilerplate-environment/README.md

 docker compose run --rm npm run build
 ```

-## Database
+### Database

-If there app in the _working-directory_ folder is a Laravel app make sure to specify in the docker-compose.yml the _.env_ with the *exact* order
+If the app in the _working-directory_ folder is a Laravel app make sure to specify in the docker-compose.yml the _.env_ with the *exact* order
 ```
  env_file:
-    - "working-directory/.env" // Laravel .env file
     - "webapp.env"
+    - "working-directory/.env"
 ```
-This way will make sure on `docker compose up` that the Laravel environment variables will load first!
+This way will make sure that all environment variables will load first and then the ones that Laravel require on `docker compose up`, see for example
+`DB_DATABASE=${MYSQL_DATABASE}`.
+**TODO** This is temporary - need to figure out how to use only one .env file and where is best to place it.

 #### Setting up database connection and creating a new user
 1. Run `docker-compose exec mysql /bin/bash`